 Gyoza ingredients will defer depending on what kind of Japanese gyoza you are making.
 In Japan, postickers are usually made with pork and cabbage, but there are many other varieties in other countries.
 Other varieties can include chicken, beef, seafood, vegetarian or fish.

 Traditional Japanese gyoza ingredients include ground pork, cabbage, garlic chives, fillers and seasonings.
 The fillers and seasonings used are usually potato starch and soy sauce.
 For a paleo version, I simply switched the potato starch for almond flour and the soy sauce for coconut aminos.

 I think really important gyoza ingredients to have in your paleo potstickers are the grated ginger and crushed garlic cloves.
 The ginger and garlic are the main stars of these gluten free potstickers so definitely try to not forget them!
 Also, try to use fresh ginger and garlic as the tube version is just not going to cut it in terms of flavour.

-Japanese gyoza is usally wrapped in a wheat or rice wrapper, but because these are paleo, I wrapped these potstickers in some thinly sliced daikon radish.
+Japanese gyoza is usually wrapped in a wheat or rice wrapper, but because these are paleo, I wrapped these keto potstickers in some thinly sliced daikon radish.
 You could even use boiled cabbage leaves or thinly sliced eggplants if you wanted.